simonhw/gardening-services/README.md

 Sign Out page |  | &check; |
 Unpublished Reviews (6) |  |  | &check;

+### Custom Models
+Original custom models were written for this e-commerce application:
+- CustomUser
+    - A custom user model to allow use of an email as the login attribute.
+The model explicity sets the username field to use email addresses and sets the first_name and last_name fields as required fields.
+The CustomUserManager model is set as the model to use when creating new CustomUser model instances.
+- CustomUserManager
+    - For creating user accounts when a site visitor signs up for the first time.
+A user account is created with the supplied email, password, and first and last name.
+Superuser creation is also specified and adds the additional Boolean fields of `is_staff`, `is_active`, and `is_superuser` and sets them to `True`.
+- Services
+    - A custom model for the gardening services on offer.
+It contains fields for the category type of the service, the name of the service, its price, a full description of the service, a URL for an image representing the service, image alt text for accessibility reasons, the number of published reviews the service has, the average value of all the published review ratings the service has, and Boolean fields denoting whether the service can have the size, acre, tree, or surface attribute.
+    - Its `calculate_average_rating` method loops through all approved reviews for the service, sums their ratings, and divides the result by the total number of approved reviews to get an average value.
+- Reviews
+    - A custom model for service reviews.
+The model contains fields for a foreign key linked to the authenticated user leaving the review, the service being reviewed, a title, a body of text, the date that the review was originally submitted, the date that the review was last edited or published, the user's rating from 1 to 5, and if the review has been published or not.
+- Contact
+    - A custom model for a "Contact Us" submission.
+The model has fields for a foreign key linking the user's message to their UserAccount if they were authenticated, the user's full name, their contact email, their contact number, a specific reason for sending a message, the message content, and the date that the message was submitted.

 ### All pages on the website have: